RBeato/Simple-Wallet/README.md

 When the `WalletInfo` widget is created `initState()` is called.
 Inside this function we have the `checkSavedValue()` that checks if we have the deposit and balance values saved on device.
 If not we set them both to 0.
 We do this to make sure the UI has something to show while it loads the information from the blockchain.
 Inside the `build()` method we are watching the `ethereumUtilsProvider` and assigning its value to `ehtUtils`.
-To listen to `events` that are emitted by the blockchain (and in this case there is only one) we use a `FutureBuilder` where we receive  the future from `ethUtis.listenContract()`.
+To listen to `events` that are emitted by the blockchain (and in this case there is only one) we use a `FutureBuilder` where we receive  the future from `ethUtils.listenContract()`.
 Depending on the result we present to the one of 3 options:
 * a `CircularProgressIndicator()` if the connection corresponds to the state `ConnectionState.waiting`;

 * The ` BalanceWidget()` with the blockchain data if the connection corresponds to the state  `ConnectionState.done` and the `snapshot.data` is not null, Or we show the ` BalanceWidget()` with the information loaded from the device `_prefs` if the connection is done and there is no data from the blockchain.